TheThreatner/BaddieRatingSystem/README.md

 # 💯 Baddie Rating System

 A modern, web-based React app that allows users to rate physical appearance based on a 10-factor methodology.

-here is the link to main webpage : https://thethreatner.github.io/BaddieRatingSystem/
+You can test this system by visiting this : https://thethreatner.github.io/BaddieRatingSystem/

 ### ⚠️ Disclaimer